Battle of Cedar Mountain: Union attack

 Due to Banks' effective artillery fire, many Southerners were still struggling to get into position when Banks sent his infantry forward.
 He led off with General Christopher Augur’s division, which launched an attack through the fields east of the Culpeper Road.
 Geary and Prince were sent against the Confederate right.
 The Federal advance was swift and threatened to break the Confederate line, prompting Early to come galloping to the front from Cedar Mountain where he was directing troop dispositions.

 Augur sent his first two brigades in two massive lines forward through a thick cornfield.
-Rebel batteries on his left on the slope of Cedar Mountain across the South Branch of Cedar Run opened up with solid shot into his the blue ranks in the corn.
+Rebel batteries on his left on the slope of Cedar Mountain across the South Branch of Cedar Run opened up with solid shot into the blue ranks in the corn.
 The firing intensified as they neared the Confederates' line.
 The artillery kept up a galling fire.
 A small depression and a split-rail fence shielded Early's men, and the Federals, fighting without much cover save for that offered by the cornstalks, were getting the worst of the shooting match including Augur himself who received a wound in the foot.